Alumni Service Award

 - An original essay of no more than 1,000 words that outlines why you are an exceptional candidate for the award including concrete examples of how you meet each of the requirements for this award.

-- Answers questions such as: In what ways have you served the community and in what ways has this service carried the spirit of the university?
+- Answers questions such as: In what ways have you served the community or university and in what ways has this service carried the spirit of the university?
 What are the recognized contributions made by you that demonstrate a benefit to the larger community?

 - Evidence that you received state or national recognition for significant achievements in your chosen field.